cdktf/cdktf-provider-cloudinit/docs/config.java.md

 - *Type:* java.lang.String

+A filename to report in the header for the part.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/cloudinit/r/config#filename Config#filename}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/cloudinit/r/config#filename Config#filename}

 ---